Arizona Complex League Brewers

 The Arizona Complex League Brewers are a Minor League Baseball team of the Arizona Complex League (ACL) and a Rookie-level affiliate of the Milwaukee Brewers.
-The are located in Phoenix, Arizona, and play their home games at American Family Fields of Phoenix.
-Milwaukee fields two squads in the Arizona Complex League: the ACL Brewers Blue and ACL Brewers Gold.
+They are located in Phoenix, Arizona, and play their home games at American Family Fields of Phoenix.

 Established as members of the Arizona League (AZL) in its inaugural 1988 season, the Arizona League Brewers played at Compadre Stadium until 1995.
 Milwaukee did not operate a team in the league from 1996 through 2000, but it returned to play in 2001 at American Family Fields of Phoenix, then known as Maryvale Baseball Park.
 With the reorganization of Minor League Baseball in 2021, the AZL Brewers became the ACL Brewers after their league was renamed.
-The Brewers have won four ACL championships, including three consecutive titles in their first three seasons and most recently in 2010.
+Milwaukee fielded two squads from 2019 to 2022: the AZL/ACL Brewers Blue and AZL/ACL Brewers Gold.
+The Brewers have won five ACL championships, including three consecutive titles in their first three seasons and most recently in 2023.